murata2021/Asset-Tracker/README.md

 # Asset-Tracker

 Asset Tracker is my second capstone project for my software engineering bootcamp with Springboard.
-It is a web application that helps companies to:
+It is a web application that helps companies track their assets, gain real-time visibility into their asset status, and enable data-driven decision-making on inventory management via real-time report
-- Track their assets
-- Get instant access to their asset data
-- Monitor the status of their asset & stay in the know with real-time reports

 It is hosted on https://asset-tracker-mya.surge.sh/